What is JEB?

-- Non-carrier horses-these horses do not carry the genetic mutation and the breeding of two
+- Non-carriers: these horses do not carry the genetic mutation and the breeding of two

 non-carrier horses results in all their offspring being non-carriers.
 The breeding of a non-carrier

-to a carrier horse results in the following offspring:
+to a carrier results in the following outcomes:

-How do I identify which of my horses are carriers and
+How do I know if any of my horses are carriers?

-We no longer have to guess and hope that our breeding program is not breeding two carriers together leading to the production of a lethal JEB foal.
-The Belgian Corporation has contracted with the Veterinary Genetics Lab at UC Davis to handle the genetic testing for the JEB condition and to handle the testing for our parentage verification.
-The owner of the horse submits the registration papers and appropriate fees to the Belgian Corporation office requesting the JEB test.
-The Corporate office will then send back to the owner bar-coded paperwork and an envelope.
-Within this envelope you place the mane or tail hairs of the appropriate horse.
-These hairs must be pulled and not cut.
-If the horse is less than 1 year old it is recommended that you pull tail hairs and if greater than 1 year old that you pull mane hairs.
+We no longer have to guess if our animals are carriers and hope that we don’t produce a lethal JEB foal.
+The Belgian Corporation has contracted with the Veterinary Genetics Lab at the University of California-Davis to handle the genetic testing for JEB, as well as for our parentage verification.
+To complete the testing, the owner of the horse submits the registration papers and appropriate fees to the Belgian Corporation office requesting the JEB test.
+The Corporate office will then send back to the owner bar-coded DNA paperwork and a pre-addressed envelope.
+Mane and/or tail hairs of the appropriate horse are pulled and sent to UC-Davis, along with the corresponding paperwork to UC-Davis.
+These hairs must be pulled and not cut, so as to include the roots.
+If the horse is less than 1 year of age, it is recommended that you pull tail hairs and if greater than 1 year old, that you pull mane hairs.
 Approximately 50 hairs are required for the test.

-The roots (bulb) of the hair is what contains the DNA needed for the testing.
-These hairs can be pulled by the owner of the horse and does not require a veterinarian.
+The roots (bulb) of the hair are what contain the DNA needed for the testing.
+These hairs can be pulled by the owner of the horse and do not require a veterinarian.
 The hair samples are very stable and do not require refrigeration or special express mailing.
-The lab will then do the genetic testing to determine the carrier or non-carrier status and then parentage verification to confirm it was the animal specified.
+The lab will then do the genetic testing to determine the carrier or non-carrier status along with parentage verification to confirm it was the animal specified.
 The results will then be returned to the Belgian office and printed on the registration papers as “carrier of JEB” or “non-carrier of JEB”.
-The registration papers will then be returned to the owner.
+The registration papers will then be delivered to the owner.

-Is the Belgian Corporation making this test mandatory?
+Has the Belgian Draft Horse Corporation made this test mandatory?

-- One parent is a JEB tested Non-Carrier and one parent is a Parentage Verified
+One parent is a JEB tested Non-Carrier and one parent is a Parentage Verified JEB Non-Carrier.